 |Wyoming||Throne v.
 Gordan|

 Typically, most states will hold their Gubernatorial Elections every four years.
-New Hampshire and Vermont hold their Gubernatorial Elections every even-numbered year, 9 states hold their Governor’s races during a Presidential election year, 3 states will hold their Gubernatorial elections the year before a Presidential Election, 2 states will have their Governor’s races after a Presidential Election year, while the remaining 34 U.S. states and 3 U.S. territories hold their Governor’s races during midterm election years.
+New Hampshire and Vermont hold their Gubernatorial Elections every even-numbered year, 9 states hold their Governor’s races during a Presidential election year.
+Three states will hold their Gubernatorial elections the year before a Presidential Election and 2 states will have their Governor’s races after a Presidential Election year.
+The remaining 34 U.S. states and 3 U.S. territories hold their Governor’s races during midterm election years.
 Washington D.C. does not appoint a Governor due to its federal district status, however, D.C. has a mayor operate its local government and hosts mayoral elections every four years.

 Due to the frequency of Gubernatorial Elections, sportsbooks are capable of offering Governor’s races as a wagering option for future or political prop bets.
 As states spread out the timeline of their potential Gubernatorial Elections, sportsbooks have time to research, plan, and provide competitive odds for political bettors.
 Not only are Governor’s races a popular sportsbook option in the U.S. but other countries which adopt similar political systems as the U.S. may also hold their own Gubernatorial Elections which sportsbooks are sure to jump on.